swcarpentry/DEPRECATED-boot-camps/1-Shell/Readme.md

 with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

-Use a browser to open the tutorial on github.
-Type in the URL:
+Use a browser to open the tutorial on github and type in the URL:
-    github.com/swcarpentry/2012-10-lbl
+    github.com/swcarpentry/2012-10-lbl .
 Click on the directory named `1-Shell`.

 A *terminal* is a program you run that gives you access to the